Thermal Needle Probe measurement Thermal Needle Probe measurement

 • During feasibility studies or preliminary design stages.

-Needle probe testing gives designers and installers like Geowarmth a reliable, data-backed understanding of local ground conditions—ensuring efficient, well-sized systems with reduced design risk.
+Needle probe testing gives designers and installers like Geowarmth a reliable understanding of local ground conditions.
+It ensures efficient, well-sized systems with reduced design risk.

 Looking for thermal response testing?

-We also offer a technique called thermal response testing, which is used to measure ground conductivity up to 200 metres underground.
+We also offer a technique called thermal response testing.
+This measures ground conductivity up to 200 metres underground.

 Contact Us

-If you’re unsure what’s right for your home or commercial space, provide some details here and we can get in touch to talk to you about your property
+If you’re unsure what’s right for your home or business, get in touch today

 Contact Us

-If you’re unsure what’s right for your home or commercial space, provide some details here and we can get in touch to talk to you about your property
+If you’re unsure what’s right for your home or business, get in touch today

 What are you interested in?